VirtusLab/scala-cli/website/docs/commands/run.md

 //> using javaOpt -Xmx1g -Dfoo=bar
 ```

-Additionally, java properties can be passed to Scala CLI without `--java-prop`:
+Additionally, Java properties can be passed to the executed code without `--java-prop`:

 ```bash
 scala-cli Hello.scala -Dfoo=bar